bar1 bar2 bar3

 Interactive Q&A

-In this keynote panel economists, regulators and tax and trade experts discuss the evolving political and economic environments across African and the Middle East and deliver insights into the key developments impacting multinational companies and treasury operations in the region.
-We take in the key elections and political change in South Africa, Rwanda, Ghana and Mozambique and their impact on corporate tax and trade.
-In tax, we examine compliance with international tax rules, including the UN framework on international tax cooperation and G20 BEPS framework.
-We also consider the impact of evolving financial regulation across Africa in areas such as anti money laundering in South Africa, transfer pricing and tax in Nigeria and digital banking in Kenya all of which impact corporate transactions, cash management and liquidity operations.
-We also take a look at the depth of credit, liquidity and currency markets, as well as investment in key African economies and how multinational national companies and corporate Africa are shaping future markets in core sectors across the region.
+In this keynote panel economists discuss the evolving political and economic environments across African and the Middle East and deliver insights into the key developments impacting multinational companies and treasury operations in the region.
+We take in the key elections change in South Africa, Rwanda, Ghana and Mozambique and their impacts on corporate tax and trade.
+We also consider the impact of evolving financial infrastructure and regulation and across Africa and the Middle East, impacting corporate transactions, cash management and liquidity operations.
+The panel also examines the depth of credit, liquidity and currency markets, as well as investment in key African and Middle East economies and how multinational national companies and corporate Africa are shaping future markets in core sectors across the region.

 Interactive Q&A